 Note: While students are able to consult the Degree Navigator system, an online tool that provides curricular information, there are inconsistencies in the system and it should NOT be used to represent your official record of progress toward your degree.
 That official record is your curriculum check-off sheet which is maintained in your academic file in the Office of Academic Services, B100.
 You may request a copy of your curriculum check-off sheet at any time.

 Ceremony Info: Invitations, Cap/Gown, Honors Cords, Parking, etc.

-Taking courses after graduation: Once all requirements for the B.S. degree, the student graduates.
+Taking courses after graduation: Once all requirements for the B.S. degree have been met, the student graduates.
 This is non-negotiable.
 The graduation date cannot be arbitrarily changed.
 Students can take courses after graduating as a non-matriculated student.
 As a non-matric, grades do not count in the gpa.